 Only ECSL members may participate in the Practitioners’ Forum.
 It will be possible to sign up and pay for membership on the day of the Forum but those who are already members will be given priority if capacity is reached on the day.
 We therefore recommend organising your membership in advance.

-All those wishing to attend should fill in the Registration Form (shortly to be available on the right side of this page) and return it to the Executive Secretary by email at: firstname.lastname@example.org.
+All those wishing to attend should fill in the Registration Form (available on the right side of this page) and return it to the Executive Secretary by email at: firstname.lastname@example.org.

 The main conference suite at ESA Headquarters has plenty of capacity however should capacity be reached, places will be allocated on a first-come first-served basis.

 The programmes of the previous years' Forums are available on the right side of this page.
-A link to the full report from the 2014 Forum can also be accessed.
+A link to the full report from the 2016 Forum will be available shortly.